sinara-hw/Sayma_Metlino_Documentation/sayma_rtm/AFEmezzanine.rst

 Inputs
 ^^^^^^

-BaseMod provides two independent inputs, each of which can be configured (by component placement) as:

-#.
-Direct feed to ADC via ADA4927-1 buffer for maximum bandwidth
-#.
-Low-noise programmable gain instrumentation amplifier (AD8253) front-end
+BaseMod provides four inputs which are routed to LTC2324 ADC.
+ADC and input channel design are the same as in `Sampler EEM module <https://github.com/sinara-hw/Sampler>`__.

-* **Bandwidth**: DC-300kHz
+* **Bandwidth**: DC-200kHz
-* **Input ranges**: ±0.1V, ±1V, ±10V
+* **Input ranges**: ±10mV, ±100mV, ±1V, ±10V
-* **Fully differential inputs**: 100k between each input signal and ground and the circuit ground
+* **Fully differential inputs**: input signal routed to differential amplifier
 * **Filters**: Common-mode and differential mode filtering of RF interference for optimum DC precision
 * **Input protection**: diodes between each input and the supply rails for maximum ruggedness
-* Supports both high-speed input directly coupled into a high-speed pre-amp, and low-frequency inputs using a variable-gain instrumentation amplifier (choice by component selection).
-Pull details from `#81 <https://github.com/m-labs/sinara/issues/81>`_
-* Instrumentation amp: gain, filters, etc.

 MixMod
 ------

-MixMod is an up-converting mezzanine, using an analogue IQ mixer to mix the input and output RF signals with a LO supplied by Sayma.
+MixMod is a planned up-converting mezzanine, using an analogue IQ mixer to mix the input and output RF signals with a LO supplied by Sayma.

-The LO provided by Sayma should be a 3V3 PECL square-wave.

-Design files are
-`here <https://github.com/sinara-hw/MixMod>`__, schematics are `here <https://github.com/sinara-hw/MixMod/releases>`__

-..
-TODO
-	image

-Outputs
-^^^^^^^
+Design repository is `here <https://github.com/sinara-hw/MixMod>`__, though it wasn't updated for Sayma v2.0.
+Check issues in that repository for remaining problems in schematics.
+Initial specifications are `here <https://github.com/sinara-hw/sinara/issues/169#issue-211869922>`__.

-MixMod provides a single RF output between 2.5GHz and 3.5GHz, produced by mixing two DAC channels with a LO supplied by Sayma.
+MixMod should provide a single RF output between 2.5GHz and 3.5GHz, produced by mixing two DAC channels with a LO supplied by Sayma.
 Other than the IQ mixer, the output signal-chain is identical to BaseMod.

-Inputs
-^^^^^^

-MixMod's two inputs can either be operated in baseband or downconversion mode (selectable by component choice).
-In baseband mode, the inputs function identically to BaseMod's.
-In downconversion mode, a single SMA input feeds the RF port on an IQ mixer to produce a pair of baseband signals, which then feed the two signal chains.

 Mezzanines Mechanical Specification
 -----------------------------------